 10. Over-the-counter Ointments

-You can also apply natural ointments, available in the market, to get rid of angular cheilitis.
+You can also apply natural ointments, available in the market.
 Ask your pharmacist for more information.